post-pregnancy body contouring with sydney plastic surgeon dr ellis choy

 Post-Pregnancy Body Contouring Recovery & Results

 Recovery time can also vary depending on the extent of the procedures performed.
-However, side effects such as discomfort, swelling and bruising are to be expected in treated areas.
+However, side effects such as discomfort, swelling and bruising are always to be expected in treated areas.
 Patients are advised to take time off from work and other daily activities and rest during the initial healing process.
 Dr Choy will provide post-operative instructions and prescribe medication to help manage pain.

 In some cases, surgical drains may be used.
 Compression garments are also an important part of recovery from body contouring procedures.
 These garments help reduce swelling, support healing tissues and help the body conform to its new shape.
 Patients typically wear compression garments for six to eight weeks after abdominal or body contouring procedures.